 It’s common to see Hindu deities with one hand in Abhaya Mudra for fearlessness (an outfacing palm with the fingers pointing upwards); and another hand in Varada Mudra to show generosity (an outfacing palm with the fingers pointed downwards).
 Every god or goddess is normally depicted with certain colours, physical traits, attributes, animals and surroundings.
 Each one of these features, no matter how inconspicuous, is a subtle analogy for a much deeper metaphysical meaning.

-The gods and goddesses described below are the ones that are customarily heard in yogic chants, ancient scriptures and Sanskrit mantras.
-Knowing and understanding what they are and what they exemplify is a fundamental part of knowing and understanding Yoga itself.
+The gods and goddesses described below are the ones that are most customarily heard in yogic chants, ancient scriptures and Sanskrit mantras.

 “Only ‘knowledge’ can help us to know the universe, which is vast like an ocean.
 It enlightens all minds.”